LORD: Leader-based framework for Resource Discovery in Mobile Device Clouds: The System Architecture

-The second phase is divided to a number of leadership periods that each lasts $T_{select}$ units of time, known as a time-slot.
-The leader selected in the first phase assumes the leadership role during the first time-slot.
+In the second phase, the leader selected in the first phase assumes the leadership role during the first time-slot.
 Such a leader is responsible for classifying the available resource status data in a database based on the information each node sends regularly to it.
-After receiving a SD request from a client, the leader uses the information available in the database to find a proper service provider, and then receives a voucher from the SD requesting node in return.
-The value of each voucher is equal to the amount of the SD fee it has offered in the leader selection process.
-Afterwards, the SD requesting node and the service provider should reach an agreement over the protocols and other requirements of the resource sharing such as service price; a process which is beyond the scope of this paper.
+After receiving an RD request from a client, the leader uses the information available in the database to find a proper resource provider, and then receives a voucher from the RD requesting node in return.

+The value of each voucher is equal to the amount of the RD fee it has offered in the leader selection process.
+Afterwards, the RD requesting node and the resource provider reach an agreement over the protocols and other requirements of the resource sharing such as resource price; a process which is beyond the scope of this paper.
 Finally, after a time equal to $\alpha T_{select}$, where $\alpha$ is slightly smaller than 1, a new leader should be selected for the next time-slot.
-Since current leader of the cloud is known to clients, such a node performs an auction among all participants of the cloud.
-The winner of the auction assumes leadership role during the next time-slot.
+Since current leader of the MDC is known to clients, such a node performs an auction among all participants of the MDC.
+The winner of the auction assumes leadership role for the next time-slot.

-We also consider the presence of one Trusted Unit (TU) in our proposed system architecture which is only responsible for credit transfer among participants (similar to Credit Clearance System (CCS) in Sprite \cite{x23}) and also can act as a mediator (similar to Trusted Third Party (TTP) in \cite{x25}) in abnormal cases where one party is trying to deviate from the rules, e.g., one of SD requesting nodes or the leader intends to cheat during SD procedure.
-However, since our objective is to design a framework which is independent of any management unit outside of the cloud and also can be implemented in a distributed manner, we do not rely on real-time access to the TU in our system architecture.
-Therefore, the TU cannot act as the entity performing the auction among participating nodes.
-In general, any trusted entity out of the cloud which is accessible by all members, even temporarily, can be considered as TU in our system architecture.
-As a result, the TU can be either a server accessible via internet, or a BTS unit.
+We also consider the presence of one Trusted Unit (TU) which is only responsible for credit transfer among participants \cite{x23} and also can act as a mediator \cite{x500} to avoid misbehavior of nodes.
+It should be noted that since our objective is to design a framework which is independent of permanent presence of any unit outside of the MDC, the TU cannot act as the entity performing the auction among participating nodes.
+In general, any trusted entity outside the MDC which is intermittently accessible by all members, can be considered as TU.